Shehab-Magdy/masar/readme.md

 ## Features

+- **Employee Management:**
-- **Employee Management:** Add, edit, delete, and search employee records.
+  - Add, edit, delete, and search employee records.
+  - **New:** Manage relative/emergency contact information.
+  - **Advanced Search:** Filter by name, department, file number, national ID, or specific combinations of fields.
+- **Correspondence Management (المراسلات):**
+  - Track incoming and outgoing faxes and correspondence.
+  - Attach images to correspondence records.
+  - Search by date range, subject, or fax number.
+  - Export correspondence search results to PDF.
 - **Attachments:** Upload and manage files and personal photos for each employee.
 - **Reports:** Generate basic and comprehensive employee reports.
+- **PDF Export:**
+  - Export employee reports as RTL, Arabic-compatible PDF files.
+  - **Customizable Columns:** Select exactly which columns to include in the PDF export.
 - **Arabic Interface:** All labels and controls are in Arabic for local usability.
 - **Modern GUI:** Built with PyQt5 for a modern user experience.
-- **PDF Export:** Export employee reports as RTL, Arabic-compatible PDF files using WeasyPrint.
 - **Arabic Text Normalization:** Search and save operations normalize Arabic text for better matching.
 - **Custom App Icon:** Uses `masar.png` or `masar.ico` as the application icon.
 - **Simple Deployment:** Runs as a standalone executable after packaging.